bmelinden/vbSPTu/README.txt

 ---
 to do:
+- saving error files only when explicitly asking for it

+- a new class with aggregate diffusion constants and possibly forbitten transitions (wBstruct, or interpreting wB=0 as forbidden entries?)
 - compute KL_xxx (VB) or lnPxxx (MAP) during Piter, and clear/remove fields from other move types, and use those results to compute lnL in Siter.
 On second thought, the prior terms should probably be